PsiUpsilonEI/Bylaws/README.md

 1. An inactive member has neither rights nor the responsibilities of an active member.
 2. An inactive member must be a student of RPI, a member of the EI chapter.
 3. A member may become inactive by a Class J vote.
-Change from inactive status to active status may only be granted by a Class C vote.
+An inactive member may return to active status by a Class J vote.

 ### Section 5: Alumni Membership